BL-CZY/dvida_os/README.md

 <h3>Secondly</h3>
-On Nix-OS, you can run nix-shell at the root directory of the project, which will then have all other packages required
+On Nix-OS, you can run nix-shell at the root directory of the project, which will then have all other packages required I am looking into the feasibility of making the cross compiler into the shell.nix

 For non-Nix-OS, these are the packages required:<br />
 nasm<br />